Designing an effective coaching programme is complex, and there are lots of hurdles to overcome.

 - Once staff are confident with leaving positive feedback, provide training on how to suggest next steps

-- Link the focus of drop-ins to recent PD sessions and narrow their focus
+- Link the focus of drop-ins to recent professional development sessions and narrow their focus

-- Ask staff to practise writing feedback in PD sessions first, providing scaffolding and support
+- Ask staff to practise writing feedback in professional development sessions first, providing scaffolding and support

 Step 3: Launch a pilot instructional coaching programme with willing volunteers